Nonlinear subspace clustering by functional link neural networks: Experiments

 \emph{1) Performance on the Extended Yale B}: We begin by comparing the proposed algorithms with existing subspace clustering methods on the Extended Yale B dataset for 10 subjects, 15 subjects, and 20 subjects, as shown in Table \ref{tab3}.
 To highlight significant results, we use bold font to indicate the best performance, and underline font for the second-best result.
 Notably, for our proposed FLNNSC and CCSC algorithms, the selection of $\alpha$ and $\beta$ remains consistent.
 However, CCSC introduces an additional balance parameter, $\lambda$, which requires adjustment.
 Specifically, the optimal values for $\lambda$ in CCSC are fixed at $0.2$ for 10 subjects and $0.3$ for 15 subjects.

+It is seen that two variants based on BDR, namely BDR-B and BDR-Z, outperform other existing subspace clustering methods in performance.
+This superior performance can be attributed to their direct enforcement of a block diagonal structure, which theoretically assures desirable clustering results.
+Meanwhile, the SMR method, which incorporates a regularization for the grouping effect, also demonstrates admirable performance.
+Furthermore, we notice that KSSC outperforms SSC, which verifies the efficacy of kernel mapping in effectively exploring the nonlinear structure among data.

 Across all experiments with different subjects, the proposed FLNNSC and CCSC algorithms consistently achieve higher clustering accuracy than all other compared subspace clustering methods.
-Furthermore, CCSC exhibits superior performance compared to FLNNSC, with an accuracy improvement of $1.8\%$ and $2.5\%$ for 10 subjects and 15 subjects, respectively, attributable to the combination parameter $\lambda$ for balancing the influence of linear and nonlinear representations.
+This can be attributed to the fact that both of our proposed methods incorporate considerations for nonlinear transformation and the grouping effect during the modeling process.
+As a result, they theoretically ensure optimal clustering performance when dealing with practical datasets.
+Furthermore, CCSC exhibits superior performance compared to FLNNSC, with an accuracy improvement of $1.8\%$ and $2.5\%$ for 10 subjects and 15 subjects, respectively.
+This enhanced performance is attributable to the combination parameter $\lambda$, which effectively balances the influence of linear and nonlinear representations.
 When considering 20 subjects, both CCSC and FLNNSC achieve the same clustering accuracy, indicating that the optimal performance of CCSC is attained when $\lambda=1$, thus demonstrating that CCSC reduces to the FLNNSC algorithm in this case.
 Regarding other metrics, such as NMI, ARI and F1 score, our proposed algorithms consistently outperform other subspace clustering methods, except that the ARI and F1-score metrics are inferior to those of KTRR in the case of 20 subjects.

 \emph{2) Performance on the USPS, COIL20 and ORL}: We subsequently compare our proposed algorithms with existing subspace clustering methods on the USPS, COIL20 and ORL datasets, as shown in Table \ref{tab4}.
 Experiment results demonstrate that our proposed algorithms consistently outperform all other compared subspace clustering methods across all evaluation metrics on the USPS and COIL20 datasets.
 Furthermore, they nearly outperform other algorithms on the ORL dataset.
 Particularly noteworthy is the performance of CCSC, which attains the same level of clustering accuracy as FLNNSC, indicating that CCSC fully exploits the nonlinear representations of the data on both datasets.